markpatterson27/Template-Sync-Workflow/README.md

-# Template-Sync-Workflow
+# Template Sync Workflow

-Reusable workflow to sync changes from a template source repo
+Reusable workflow to sync changes from a template source repository.